powersync-ja/powersync-js/demos/react-native-web-supabase-todolist/README.md

 #### Implementations

-Many `React-native` and `web` packages are implemented with only their specific platform in mind, as such there may be times where you will need to evaluate the platform and provide alternative implementations.
+Many `react-native` and `web` packages are implemented with only their specific platform in mind, as such there may be times where you will need to evaluate the platform and provide alternative implementations.

 ##### Instantiating PowerSync

-The following snippet constructs the correct PowerSync database depending on the platform that the code is executing on.
+The following snippet constructs the correct `PowerSyncDatabase` depending on the platform that the code is executing on.

 ```javascript
 import React from 'react';